Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat Intelligence: Methodology

 \subsection{The Detection Maturity Level Model - DML}

 Ryan Stillions proposed the Detection Maturity Level (DML) model in 2014 \cite{Stillions2014-DML}.
 DML is used to describe an organization's maturity regarding its ability to consume and act upon given cyber threat intelligence (Figure \ref{fig:DML-model}).

-Detection maturity at the higher levels of DML indicates that an organization has established intelligence-driven processes and procedures for detecting, understanding, and responding to cyber threats more effectively and efficiently.
-In 2016, we extended this model by adding an additional level (9) "Identity" and presented it for use in the semantic representation of cyber threats \cite{bromandersemantic}.
+Detection at the higher levels of DML indicates that an organization is highly intelligence-driven and has established specialized methods for detecting, understanding, and responding to cyber threats more effectively and efficiently.
+In 2016, we extended this model by adding an additional level (9) "Identity", and presented it for use in the semantic representation of cyber threats \cite{bromandersemantic}.